 Acclaimed as a litigation powerhouse, Gibson, Dunn & Crutcher and the members of the Litigation Practice Group have a long record of outstanding successes.
-The American Lawyer named Gibson Dunn a Finalist in its 2018 Litigation Department of the Year competition.
-This award followed our firm’s unprecedented three wins in this biennial competition – as the 2016, 2012 and 2010 Litigation Department of the Year – and 2014 Finalist honors.
+The American Lawyer named Gibson Dunn a Finalist in its 2022 Litigation Department of the Year competition, noting that “when news breaks and the pressure rises, clients call Gibson Dunn’s litigators to regain control.”
+This award follows our unprecedented four wins in this biennial competition.

 The members of our litigation practice group are not just litigators, they are first-rate trial lawyers.
 Each year, we try numerous cases to verdicts before juries, judges and arbitrators.
 Our clients have trusted us to try their most significant disputes to verdict, and we believe our trial win-loss record is unsurpassed.